divya-shiv-pandey/Scriptor/README.md

 # Scriptor
 Text to Handwriting converter.
-Enter text and generate hand written PDF document in seconds.To convert text to handwriting it has pre-stored letters, numbers and characters cropped as small png to create a dateset, reads the text and starts placing these letters accordingly on a blank white background.
+Enter text and generate hand written PDF document in seconds.To convert text to handwriting it has pre-stored letters, numbers and characters cropped as small png to create a date set, reads the text and starts placing these letters accordingly on a blank white background.

-Before that all the text in the text is parsed into Pages then Words then letters.
-All these letters are send to a function which takes letters as input and throws handwritten image as output.
+Before that all the text is parsed into Pages -> Words -> letters.
+All these letters are sent to a function which takes letters as input and throws handwritten images and PDF as output.
 It has various dependencies like PILLOW, FPDF and runs on Python 3.6 or above.

 ## HOW TO USE
 ### Step 1:
-UNZIP the folder. make sure not to alter any files.
+UNZIP the folder.
+Install FPDF and Pillow python libraries.
 #### Step 2:
 Paste to be written text in BLACK.TXT file and save it.
 #### Step 3:
 Run the SCRIPTOR.PY and wait for it to execute and auto exit.
+Make sure you have supported libraries and above python 3.6.
 #### Step 4:
 Handwritten pages and PDF is stored in the OUTPUT folder.
 ENJOY :)

 ## Folder/File structure is as follows
 #### FILE:
 It contains letter's image dataset used by script to write.
 #### OUTPUT:
 The generated PDF and images of hand written page by the script is stored in this folder.
 #### BLACK.TXT:
-Script converts text in this file to hand writtting.
+Script converts text in this file to hand writing.
 #### SCRIPTOR.PY:
 Main script responsible for converting and storing.
 #### CROPPER:
 Contains scratch scripts that user can use to create its own handwritten image dataset

-Disclaimer: Any illegal/non accepable use of the script is not recommended and is useres responsibilty.Do not use for offical work or ASSIGNMENTS or similar.
+Disclaimer: Any illegal/non acceptable use of the script is not recommended and is users responsibilty.Do not use for official work or ASSIGNMENTS or similar.